Sun Bin's Art of War

-Sun Bin's Art of War is a renowned Chinese treatise on military strategy that dates back to the Warring States period, an era of political instability and warfare in ancient China.
+Sun Bin's Art of War is a Chinese treatise on military strategy that dates back to the Warring States period, an era of political instability and warfare in ancient China.
 It is credited to Sun Bin, who was believed to be a descendant of the famous military strategist Sun Tzu.
-Sun Bin served as a military advisor in the Qi state during this period and is said to have authored this masterpiece on military tactics.
+Sun Bin served as a military advisor in the Qi state during this period and is said to have authored this piece on military tactics.

-Historical records from the Han Dynasty suggest that the original text of Sun Bin's Art of War comprised 89 chapters, accompanied by four volumes of illustrations.
-Unfortunately, the original work was lost by the end of the Eastern Han Dynasty.
+Historical records from the Han dynasty suggest that the original text of Sun Bin's Art of War comprised 89 chapters, accompanied by four volumes of illustrations.
+Unfortunately, the original work was lost by the end of the Eastern Han dynasty.

-It is noteworthy that while Sun Bin's Art of War and Sun Tzu's The Art of War share a similar name, they are distinct works with different authors.
+While Sun Bin's Art of War and Sun Tzu's The Art of War share a similar name, they are distinct works by different authors.

 Rediscovery

 In April 1972, bamboo parchments of both Sun Tzu's and Sun Bin's works were unearthed in the Yinque Hills (Linyi city, Shandong province).
 Due to natural deterioration, some of the parchments were damaged and difficult to read.
 After initial collection and studies by experts, the Cultural Relic Press published a new edition of Sun Bin's Art of War, which was divided into two volumes, each containing 15 chapters, with a total of 11,000 words.

-After a decade of textual research and study, the Cultural Relic Press made a major adjustment to the book: the second volume was no longer considered to be Sun Bin's writings; the first volume was edited and one chapter detailing five types of training was added.
+After a decade of textual research and study, the Cultural Relic Press made a major adjustment to the book: the second volume was no longer considered to be Sun Bin's writings; the first volume was edited, and one chapter detailing five types of training was added.
 The current edition of Sun Bin's Art of War contains 16 chapters, with a total of 4891 words.

 Contents

-Chapter 1 : Capturing Pang Juan
+Chapter 1: Capturing Pang Juan

 Describes the four stratagems employed in the Battle of Guiling: